 Can you wear a Rolex Sea-Dweller with a suit?
-What about a Rolex Cellini with a T-shit and jeans?
+What about a Rolex Cellini with a t-shirt and jeans?
 With this guide here, we’re going to make sure you look like a seasoned collector every time you slip your timepiece on and pair it with your outfit.
 For anyone who needs help in how to wear a watch properly, we are here to help.
-Because as you’ll learn, just putting on a Rolex isn’t enough to tie your look together or make you seem stylish.
-So if you are wearing your Rolex watch every day or just a few times weekly, this guide can help.
+As you’ll learn, just putting on a Rolex isn’t enough to tie your look together or make you seem stylish.
+So whether you plan to wear your Rolex watch every day or just a few times a week, this Rolex style guide can help you get started.

 Although colloquially we say one wears their watch on their wrist, this isn’t exactly the case.
 A watch should be worn on the lower part of the forearm, just adjacent to the wrist.
 Whether you’re wearing the watch on a metal bracelet or a Rolex leather strap, here is our stance.
 Wearing a watch directly on the wrist will be uncomfortable for several reasons.

-First, the bone that protrudes on the pinkie side of the wrist (the head of the ulna) will likely hurt if there’s a heavy Rolex watch sitting on top of it for a long time.
+First, the bone that protrudes on the pinky side of the wrist (the head of the ulna) will likely hurt if there’s a heavy Rolex watch sitting on top of it for a long time.
 Plus, the winding crown (or the chronograph pushers on a Daytona) will have a tendency to dig into your hand, eventually causing blisters or scratching.
 Not good!

 Many Lefty people will simply wear their watch on their right wrist, but some may want to try and track down a lefty version of their watch (if possible) or just have to give in and wear it like they’re a righty.

 Your watch should also be fitted to your wrist properly by removing any extra links that make it slide around or extending the bracelet so that it’s not too tight.
 If your watch doesn’t fit well, it’s going to make you look sloppy and unprofessional, or at the very least, like a new collector.
 And remember, you actually wear your watch just above your wrist, not on top of your wrist.
 Not sure you’re doing it right?
 Follow our watch sizing guide here.